dschmenk/PLASMA/README.md

 ##### WHEN/IS/[OTHERWISE]/WEND

 The complex test case is handled with `when`.
-Basically a `if`, `elsifF`, `else` list of comparisons, it is gernerally more efficient.
+Basically an `if`, `elsif`, `else` list of comparisons, it is generally more efficient.
 The `is` value can be any expression.
 It is evaluated and tested for equality to the `when` value.

 ```
 when key